galaxyproject/gxadmin/docs/README.query.md

 **NOTES**

-Shows all job states within a time interval in a table counted by state
+Shows all job states within a time interval (default: 30 days) in a table counted by state

 Example:
 $ gxadmin query job-state-stats